kittimaratana/kittimaratana/README.md

 I was offered a fully funded bootcamp through Brainstation 👩‍💻, and I decided to partake in the software engineering stream.
 As I graduate, I am excited to see what software engineering opportunities come my way.

-In my spare time, I love to travel, work out, and sing.
+In my spare time, I love to travel, workout, and sing.
 I'm also passionate about women's community building 👭.
 I've participated in Women in STEM conferences, raised money for literacy, and am currently a member at Monday Girl, which is an organization that empowers women through fostering lasting and supportive community.